mctools/mcpl/format_statsum.md

 **WARNING: This page concerns documentation for a future release of MCPL and is still being edited**

 The *stat:sum* convention for statistics in MCPL headers, allows the addition of custom statistics to the headers of MCPL files, with the values being combined through simple addition when files are merged.
-These values are encoded into textual comments of the form `stat:sum:<key>:<value>`, and the present page provides both a brief introduction to the subject, as well as more detailed description of the allowed syntax and guidelines for how to deal with them in various scenarios where MCPL files are filtered, merged, split, or otherwise edited.
+These values are encoded into MCPL header comment field in the form `stat:sum:<key>:<value>`, and the present page provides both a brief introduction to the subject, as well as more detailed description of the allowed syntax, software support, and guidelines for how to deal with stat:sum values various scenarios where MCPL files are filtered, merged, split, or otherwise edited.

 # Introduction